msihly/OneMark-Original-Public/README.md

 ---
 # Changelog
 *The version histories below do not account for all changes made as documentation is written from the To-Do-List in the following major section and from memory prior to each commit.
 Additionally, minor changes are typically not recorded in the changelog or in the To-Do-List.
 Analysis of the differences on GitHub can be used to identify undocumented changes when necessary.*
+## Version 0.69 &nbsp;-&nbsp; (2020-02-02)
+* Added *'Image Size'* sort option
+    * Added `ImageSize` column to `Images` db-table
+* Added dynamic alert modals with `createAlert()`
+    * The minimum required to deliver a proper front-end experience has been implemented with aspects hard-coded as necessary to prevent excessive focus on recreating a feature with several established, extensive libaries that can be implemented in prodctuion
+    * *'Info'* option added to bookmark dropdown menus to display metadata info (Date Created, Date Modified, View Count, Image Size)
+        * Added `formatBytes()` function to `home.js` to pretty-print *'Image Size'*
+    * Updated `modalClose()` function to support optional deletion of modal
+* Added *'Account'* option, which opens a dynamic tabbed modal, to side-menu
+    * Account info tab currently contains username, email, date account created, and account type
+        * Created `account-info.php` and added associated functions to `db-functions.php`
+    * Password tab allows updating current password
+        * Created `update-pass.php` and added associated functions to `db-functions.php`
+        * Added `updatePassword()` function to `home.js`
+        * Updated `isValid()` function to support comparison of current password to new password
+    * Moved `switchPanel()` function from `login.js` to `common.js`
+    * Added `swtichTab()` function to `common.js` to support tabbed-panels
+* Fixed undesired behavior of input title and error labels when not using reversed column order
+* Fixed AuthToken login bug caused by previous change from fetching full `login.php` in JS to in-line php session check
+* Fixed `randomizeTheme()` bug causing same theme to be picked consecutively
+    * Added `getRandomInt()` function to `common.js` module to facilitate recursive random integer generation
+* Consolidated global variables in `common.js` and `login.js` into singular global objects
+    * Renamed `Globals` object in `home.js` to `IdxGlobals` and added similar prefixes to the new globals to prevent naming clashes
+* Renamed JavaScript and HTML/PHP files to make the *'main'* page the index page
+    * The former `index.php` (containing the login page) is now `login.php`
+    * The former `main.php` (containing the main site) is now `index.php`, and `main.js` is now `home.js`

 ## Version 0.68 &nbsp;-&nbsp; (2020-01-29)
 * Merged upload- and edit-bookmark modals into one dynamic modal
     * Removed several extraneous element attributes related to differentiating between elements on edit and upload modals